 For the purpose of assessing current site conditions, a visit to the Subject Property and surrounding area was conducted on November 9, 2020 under partly cloudy and cold conditions.
-Some of the ground surface was covered by materials storage, was covered in snow, or was wet from precipitation which limited observations during the site visit.
-Additionally, several portions of the exterior storage yard area were guarded by dogs and access was not provided.
+Some of the ground surface was covered by materials storage, was covered in snow, or was wet from precipitation, which limited observations during the site visit.
 During the site visit, observations were made in regards to RECs, de minimis conditions, and general site characteristics.
 Photographs taken during the site reconnaissance are provided in Appendix H.